ItsSiddharth/Human_Activity_Recognition/README.md

 ### Inference
 1. During inference we use Posenet again for preprocessing and pandas takes care of the rest.
-2. Load in the model and pass on the preprocessed data into the model.
+2. Load in the model and pass on the preprocessed data to the model.
 3. The model will make a binary classification based on the 2 labels you trained it on.

 ## Usage
-### Infering the example models
+### Infering the example models given
 1. Use the script ```testing_model.py```.
 2. There are 2 models in the repo ```mwrestling_vs_guitar.model``` and ```guitar_vs_yoga.model```.
 3. In the below line insert the name of the model you want to infer.